 When to use capiz shell:

 Naturally, shell decor looks best in coastal homes, and you’ll find it incorporated into our Coastal Beach collection.
-Add capiz shell to your accessories to weave a subtle touch of nautical into your design (to learn more about nautical design, read our article here), or make a statement with capiz and use it as your material for a two-door chest cabinet or a grand chandelier, like in the photo above.
+Add capiz shell to your accessories to weave a subtle touch of nautical into your design, or make a statement with capiz and use it as your material for a two-door chest cabinet or a grand chandelier, like in the photo above.

 How to care for capiz shell: